Adoption information

 Dusty's new family should have a secure yard with high fences, as his curious mind never rests.
 He loves to explore the environment around him and will appreciate having his very own outdoor space to patrol.

-In a safe, stable, and nurturing environment, Dusty has the potential to mature into a loyal and courageous companion.
 He's ready to embark on his new journey with a human partner who can guide him with compassion, understanding, and plenty of heart-shaped doggy treats.
 Dusty can't wait to meet you!

 Adoption details